svnoak/badge-it-up/README.md

 Make sure *Runtime* says `Node.js 18`
 For *Entrypoint* write `Actions`

-Now copy the code from the following gist and insert it into the code field:
+Now click on *index.js* and copy the code from this link and insert it into the code field:

 <https://gist.github.com/svnoak/baf46fedc507556e78a22e01d995848a>

+Click on *package.json* and paste the other part from the gist into the code field.

 Then click on *DEPLOY*